exercism/v3/languages/csharp/exercises/concept/casting/.docs/instructions.md

         └ PoliceLiaison
 ```

-A complete implementation of the hierarchy is provide as part of the source.
+A complete implementation of the hierarchy is provided as part of the source code for the exercise.

 All data passed to the security pass maker has been validated and is guaranteed to be non-null.